-Terramycin with Polymyxin B
+Terramycin with Polymyxin B Prescribing Information

-Generic Name: oxytetracycline hydrochloride and polymyxin B sulfate
+Generic name: oxytetracycline hydrochloride and polymyxin B sulfate

-Dosage Form: Ophthalmic Ointment
+Dosage form: Ophthalmic Ointment

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Terramycin® and other antibacterial drugs, Terramycin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.